-- On clicking the Next button: - If the express mode has been chosen, then the wizard goes through the credentials screen (section 3.1.2), after which it skips ahead to the Summary screen (section 3.1.14). - Otherwise, if the step-by-step mode has been chosen, then each time the Next button is clicked, the wizard goes to the next screen in the series of in-between steps.
+On clicking the Next button:

+- If the express mode has been chosen, then the wizard skips the in-between steps, and jumps ahead to the Summary screen (section 3.1.15). - Otherwise, if the step-by-step mode has been chosen, then each time the Next button is clicked, the wizard goes to the next screen in the series of in-between steps.
 Each screen allows options to be configured.

-The steps are described in the following sections 3.1.2-3.1.14.
+The steps are described in the following sections 3.1.2-3.1.15.